Spit22/GOTHAM/Documentation/source/src/install_orchestrator.md

 Once the script finished, you can retrieve GOTHAM on /opt/GOTHAM.

 And it's all.
+You can now configure your orchestrator under /opt/GOTHAM/Orchestrator/Config/config.ini.
+Please refer to the configuration documentation for that part.

 To run the orchestrator's api, you have to execute the following command :

 ```
 $ python3 /opt/GOTHAM/Orchestrator/Sources/api.py
 ```

 /!\ Note that in a production environment, we recommand you to create an init script, to run GOTHAM as a service and not as a simple python command.